Board games

 4 min

-BarcelonaJust a few months ago, Gerard Ribas managed to make it onto one of the most prestigious lists of children's board games, the one published annually by the German publisher Spiel des Jahres.
-Thanks to his game "Isla a la vista!", he made it onto a list that already included two other games from our company: Sherlock—co-created by Martí Lucas and Josep Izquierdo—and Baobab, by Josep Maria Allué.
+BarcelonaJust a few months ago, Gerard Ribas managed to make it onto one of the most prestigious lists for board games, the German Spiel des Jahres (Game of the Year), which annually recognizes the best board games in the world.
+In this case, the award recognized him in the children's category.
+Thanks to his game Island in sight, reached a classification in which two more games from our house had already debuted, Sherlock –co-created by Martí Lucas and Josep Izquierdo– and Baobab, by Josep Maria Allué.

 Cooperative and memory game

 Ribas points out that, in general, memory games are not very experiential or immersive.
-Island in Sight!, on the other hand, has opening stories that serve to put children in context.
+Island in sight, Instead, it has some opening stories that serve to put the children in context.
 They explain that they all belong to a company of small pirates who manage to see the treasure map of a company of large pirates for a few seconds.
-"The objective from then on is to try to find the treasure before the big pirates do," he explains.
-The immersive aspect is achieved thanks to the elements of the game: a spyglass with which the children try to visualize the elements they have seen on the treasure map on the islands around them, or a cannon with which they roll the dice and also attack the ship of the large pirates if they cross theirs during the '
+"The goal from then on is to try to find the treasure before the big pirates do," he points out.
+The immersive aspect is achieved thanks to the elements in the game: a spyglass with which children try to visualize the elements they have seen on the treasure map on the surrounding islands, or a cannon with which they roll the dice and also attack the big pirates' ships if they cross paths during the voyage.

 Multi-level experience

-"Children can play alone, but if there's an adult to guide the game, it'll be much more enriching," emphasizes Gerard Ribas.
-Island Ahoy!
-Each player takes on a role.
+"Children can play alone, but if there's an adult to guide them, it'll be much more enriching," Gerard Ribas emphasizes.
+Island in sight Each player takes on a role.
 One person looks through the spyglass and describes what they see on the islands, which is sometimes more obvious, but sometimes less so.
 Everyone must agree on whether what is being described also appeared on the map of the island they were able to see at the beginning, so they can zoom in or out.
-The object is then passed to the next player, and so on until they have seen all three or five elements (depending on the difficulty) that were on the island on the treasure map.
+The object is then passed to the next player, and so on until they have seen all three or five items (depending on the difficulty) that were on the island on the treasure map.

 The game's versatility allows for a balance between the people who play it.
 The Ludo Association, a non-profit association that brings together board game creators from Catalonia and Spain, contributed to the idea of different levels.
 "Once the game was created, I was able to try it out at one of their meetings, and there they suggested creating several difficulty levels to broaden the audience," recalls the creator, who currently acknowledges that his creative work must be carried out "secretly, at night, while the rest of the family is asleep."